shwina/still-magic/_en/contributing.md

     If you want to cite multiple items at once, put them together like `[Name1900,Enam2000](#BIB)`.

--   Use `../gloss/#g:key` as a URL when referring to a glossary item by key.
+-   Use `#g:key` as a URL when referring to a glossary item by key, and JavaScript will patch this up too.

 -   If you need to embed a one-line LaTeX command in a Markdown file and have it passed through, format it as an HTML comment with a double equals sign and then the command.